Minda1975/Basic-Xmonad-/README.md

-It is Xmonad config with xmobar, a good starting point for more complex setups.
-I just added custom layouts (Maximize Tall, BSP, Column), some usefull scripts (in .scripts folder), color scheme Arc-Dark (for Xmonad and Xmobar), custom prompts etc.
+It is Xmonad config with xmobar.
+I just added custom layouts, scratchpads etc.

 Screenshots